jdsandifer/Style-Guide/php.md

 - For complex HTML pages, you MUST use a templating engine
 - The PHP short tag `<?=` can be used to print $variable
-- When adding control structures in templates (if, for, etc) the markup inside them must be intended, same as code would.
+- When adding control structures in templates (if, for, etc) the markup inside them must be intended the same as code would be.

 Good:
 ```
 <p>Some html</p>
 <% if (something) { %>